A relatively strong week for both the euro and the Swiss franc,!

 Euro price action was driven mainly by global risks sentiment influences and Brexit developments, which are covered more in the Swiss franc recap after The Euro section.

-- ECB’s Holzmann calls current monetary policy ‘wrong’, hopes for new course under Lagarde
+- ECB’s Holzmann calls current monetary policy ‘wrong’, hopes for the new course under Lagarde

 - Annual inflation down to 0.8% in the euro area; Down to 1.2% in the EU